-The contractor will be responsible for ensuring compliance with the ESC measures outlined in this document including the implementation, inspection (including proper documentation), and maintenance of site-specific erosion and sediment control measures during construction.
+The contractor will be responsible for ensuring compliance with the erosion and sediment control (ESC) measures outlined in this document including the implementation, inspection (including proper documentation), and maintenance of site-specific erosion and sediment control measures during construction.
 Their CEMP will include the ESC measures from this document and additional contractor and site-specific erosion and sediment control measures that will be reviewed and be approved by Associated before construction begins.